Igor Girkin: Malaysia Airlines Flight 17

 "not only aired on all state-controlled media outlets, but was the subject of serious discussion."
 At his press-conference on 28 July 2014, Girkin denied his connection to the downed plane and announced that his militants were killing "black-skinned" mercenaries.

+Charges and trial in absentia

 In July 2015 a writ was filed in an American court by families of 18 victims formally accusing Girkin of "orchestrating the shootdown".
 The writ claimed damages of US$900 million and was brought under the Torture Victim Protection Act of 1991.

 On 19 June 2019, the Dutch-led Joint Investigation Team (JIT), investigating the shooting down of MH17, officially announced a criminal case against Girkin and three other men.
 The court proceedings were scheduled to start on 9 March 2020 before the District Court of The Hague, at the Schiphol Judicial Complex The JIT said it would ask Russia to extradite the suspects who are currently on Russian soil, saying: "The criminal trial will take place even if the suspects choose not to appear in court."
 Interfax news agency quoted Girkin as saying: "I do not give any comments.
 The only thing I can say is the rebels did not shoot down the Boeing."

 On 17 November 2022, following a trial in absentia in the Netherlands, Girkin, along with another Russian and a Ukrainian, was found guilty of murdering all 298 people on board flight MH17 by participating in shooting it down.
 The Dutch court also ruled that Russia was in control of the separatist forces fighting in eastern Ukraine at the time.

+Following the verdict, Girkin told Steve Rosenberg, Russia editor for the British Broadcasting Corporation, that "I do not recognise the authority of the Dutch court on this matter.
+I am a military man and I am not going to accept that a civilian court in a foreign country has the authority to convict a person who took part in someone else's civil war".